zizisoft/gitlock/README.md

 There're 3 types of locks: base lock, timestamp lock, and signature lock (signature locks are not implemented yet).

+(Windows users: It's recommended to run the command in Git Bash, not `cmd`, because it relies on OpenSSL.)

 Synopsis 1:

 ```